-- Feed thousands of fish at Bow Habitat Station, then go snowshoeing in Pearce Estate Park!
-We have had two birthday parties here and love exploring the Discovery Centre, but feeding the fish is our favorite.
+- Explore the Discovery Centre at Bow Habitat Station, then go snowshoeing in Pearce Estate Park!
 Snowshoe rentals are available onsite.
-For more info, see Fishy Fun at Bow Habitat Station.
+Check the Events Schedule for special programming.
+For more info on things to do, read our story: Fishy Fun at Bow Habitat Station.

 Fish Anatomy Exhibit at Bow Habitat Station

-- Celebrate The Year of the Rooster!
+- Celebrate The Year of the Pig!
 Head to Chinatown for the Chinese New Year Festival for lion and dragon dances, games, food, and more!
-January 28 - Dragon & Lions Dance 12 pm - 12:45 pm.
-See the Calgary Chinese Cultural Centre for details (TBA).
+Festivities begin on January 26, 2019.
+See the Calgary Chinese Cultural Centre for details.

-- Tempt your tummy at Calgary Maple Festival des Sucres.
-This French Canadian themed winter festival at Fort Calgary has entertainment and traditional foods including maple taffy!
-March 4 & 5, 2017.
+- Calgary Maple Festival des Sucres.
+This French Canadian themed winter festival at Heritage Park has entertainment and traditional foods including maple taffy!
+March 2 & 3, 2019.

 What are your favorite winter activities in Calgary?